ConnorSweeneyDev/.config/readme.md

   recompile it.
-- Coc &rightarrow; After following the steps, run `:CocInstall coc-discord-rpc coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-clangd coc-clang-format-style-options` and run `:q` to close the dialog once everything is installed and add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
+- Coc &rightarrow; After following the steps, run `:CocInstall coc-discord-rpc coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed and add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
 If you don't want any of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
 - Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
 If you do, then after following the steps run `:Copilot setup` and follow the instructions.